googleworkspace/android-samples/README.md

-# Google Play Services Drive Demos
+# Google Drive Android API Demos

-Google Play Services Drive Demos app illustrates all possible ways to talk to Drive service with the use of interfaces available in Google Play Services.
+Google Drive Android API Demos app illustrates all possible ways to talk to Drive service with the use of interfaces available in [Google Play Services](http://developer.android.com/google/play-services).
 The calls illustrated within the app are:

 * Listing files with pagination
 * Querying files